adamreisnz/ngGo/README.md

 to parse and translate structure.
 In addition, the format has more flexibility than SGF for saving different/new kinds of markup or other node annotations.

-ngGo contains parsers to convert files from SGF to JGF and vice versa.
+The ngGo suite also contains parsers to convert files from SGF to JGF and vice versa.

+For the JGF specifications, please see [JGF.md](JGF.md).
+SGF specifications can be found [http://www.red-bean.com/sgf/](here).